Terms of use

 9. Modification

 Industrious reserves the right to amend this Privacy Policy in order to comply with applicable privacy laws.
+Your continued use of this Website, following the publication of the changes to the Policy, implies your acceptance thereof.
+Please check our website for any updates.

 10. Cookies

-Industrious website uses cookies.
+Industrious’ website uses cookies.
 Cookies are small files sent by our server that are installed on the hard drive in your computer.
 Cookies track your access to the website and store information related to the pages you visited.

 Cookies are used primarily to effect or facilitate the dispatch of communication via an electronic communications network, or to provide a service expressly requested by you.
 The purpose of cookies is to simplify visits by users and improve dialogue.